AnonymousCodes911/Artificial_Intelligence-using_pyttsx3/README.md

 # Artificial_Intelligence-using_pyttsx3
-This project uses Pyttsx3 and is very easy to implement. copy the code and show the superiority over your fellow coders let me know if i can help you with more!
+This project uses Pyttsx3 and is easy to implement. copy the code and show the superiority over your fellow coders let me know if i can help you with more!